-3.3.3.1 Risk Factors to be Considered in the Propensity Score Model for Each of the Outcomes
+8.3.3.1 Risk Factors to be Considered in the Propensity Score Model for Each of the Outcomes

-The following covariates will be included in the propensity score model for all outcomes:
+The following covariates will be included in the PS model for all outcomes:

-- Age (with cutpoints to be determined based on sample size and distribution of age), - Number of MS diagnosis billing codes during the lookback time period (relevant to US claims Optum data source only), - Steroid use, and - Line of therapy (e.g., first line [US approval] or second line [EU approval]).
+- Age (with cutpoints to be determined based on sample size and distribution of age), - Number of MS diagnosis billing codes during the 6 months lookback time period (relevant to US claims Optum data source only), - Steroid use, and - Line of therapy (eg, first line [US approval] or second line [EU approval]).

-Additional outcomes-specific covariates that will be considered for inclusion in the propensity score models are listed in the following sections.
+Additional outcomes-specific covariates that will be considered for inclusion in the PS models are listed in the following sections.

 MACE: variables include risk factors for constituent elements, AMI, stroke, and CHD death.
 They include traditional risk factors such as smoking, hypertension, hyperlipidemia, and diabetes mellitus.
-They also include chronic inflammatory conditions associated with increased risk of disease, including rheumatoid arthritis, psoriasis, systemic lupus erythematosus, and inflammatory bowel disease.
-Patients with demonstrated atherosclerotic disease are at particularly increased risk; markers include diagnoses of angina pectoris, transient ischemic attack (TIA), or procedures to treat these conditions, including angioplasty, surgical bypass grafting, or amputation.
+They also include chronic inflammatory conditions associated with increased risk of disease, including rheumatoid arthritis, psoriasis, systemic lupus erythematosus, and IBD.
+Patients with demonstrated atherosclerotic disease are at particularly increased risk; markers include diagnoses of angina pectoris, TIA, or procedures to treat these conditions, including angioplasty, surgical bypass grafting, or amputation.
 Atrial fibrillation is a risk factor for stroke.
 Risk factors for cardiovascular death, which includes sudden cardiac death, include (in addition to factors mentioned) schizophrenia, epilepsy, and ventricular tachyarrhythmias.

-SOI: history of opportunistic infections not requiring hospitalization, latent tuberculosis infection, previous hepatitis B or C, sustained use of systemic corticosteroids, use of nonbiological immunosuppressants (e.g., methotrexate, cyclosporin), and biologic agents (e.g., tumor necrosis factor (TNF)-inhibitors, anti-cytokines, and monoclonal antibodies targeting T-cell and B-cell lymphocytes).
+SOI: history of opportunistic infections not requiring hospitalization, latent tuberculosis infection, previous hepatitis B or C, sustained use of systemic corticosteroids, use of nonbiological immunosuppressants other than cohort-defining drugs (eg, methotrexate, cyclosporin), and biologic agents other than cohort-defining drugs (eg, tumor necrosis factor (TNF)-inhibitors, anti-cytokines, and monoclonal antibodies targeting T-cell and B-cell lymphocytes).

-SALI: major predisposing factors are exclusion and censoring criteria (Section 3.2.5).
-Potentially hepatotoxic medications will be considered as potential confounders (APPENDIX 3, Table 19).
+SALI: major predisposing factors are exclusion and censoring criteria (Section 8.2.5).
+Potentially hepatotoxic medications will be considered as potential confounders (refer to Table 13-5 in Appendix 3).

-Macular Edema: uveitis or diabetes mellitus will be considered confounders and added to propensity score model.
+Macular Edema: uveitis or diabetes mellitus will be considered confounders and added to PS model.

-Malignancy: predisposition factors include smoking and obesity (BMI $\geq$ 30.0).
+Malignancy: predisposition factors include smoking and obesity (BMI $\ge$ 30.0).

-Symptomatic Bradycardia: no additional risk factors applied to propensity score model.
+Symptomatic Bradycardia: no additional risk factors applied to PS model.

-Progressive Multifocal Leukoencephalopathy (PML): HIV and prior natalizumab treatment will be added to propensity score.
+PML: HIV and prior natalizumab treatment will be added to PS.

-Posterior Reversible Encephalopathy Syndrome (PRES): predisposing factors included will be renal failure, and hypertension.
+PRES: predisposing factors included will be renal failure, and hypertension.
 Hypertension of renal origin has been reported to be a significant cause of PRES.
 Patients with renal dysfunction appear to be at higher risk of developing PRES despite only moderate acute elevation of their blood pressure.

-3.4 Data Sources
+8.4 Data Sources